 - 4.0.1 All players will be registered as per Hockey Canada registration requirements. - 4.0.2 No participant is allowed on the ice in any capacity until the Registrar has completed their Hockey Canada Registry (HCR) pre-registration for the current season.
-This included all officiating and coaching staff. - 4.0.3 No teams shall play tournament, league, or exhibition games prior to being provided their current Hockey Canada Registry (HCR) Roster and by obtaining written approval from the OMHMHA President. - 4.0.4 No player is permitted on the ice without a certified coach, assistant coach, or certified team manager in attendance. - 4.0.5 All players will wear full hockey equipment as per Hockey Canada policy during practices and or games. - 4.0.6 Games will be played in accordance with Hockey Canada, BC Hockey, NCDMHA, OMAHA and OMHMHA rules and regulations. - 4.0.7 Formation of team rosters will be as per BC Hockey policy. - 4.0.8 Only 19 dressed players in any age group are permitted on a game sheet and on the bench in any exhibition, tournament, or league game. - 4.0.9 Each team will be assigned two sets of jerseys one home and one away. - 4.0.10 Game Sheets for NCDMHA and OMAHA administered leagues will be processed as per NCDMHA and OMAHA policy, electronically or on paper. - 4.0.11 All overaged players must be indicated as "OA" on the game sheet after the name of each overaged player, and be brought to the attention of the Officials and opposing team management prior to each game. - 4.0.12 A BC Hockey Goalie Relief application is required for any league, exhibition and tournament games where a replacement goalie is needed. - 4.0.13 A BC Hockey Player Relief application is required when a team has insufficient players to attend a tournament.
-Player relief is not allowed for league or exhibition games. - 4.0.13 Teams playing in NCDMHA or OMAHA League games do not require Travel Approvals.
+This included all officiating and coaching staff. - 4.0.3 No teams shall play tournament, league, or exhibition games prior to being provided their current Hockey Canada Registry (HCR) Roster and by obtaining written approval from the OMHMHA President. - 4.0.4 No player is permitted on the ice without a certified coach, assistant coach, or certified team manager in attendance. - 4.0.5 All players will wear full hockey equipment as per Hockey Canada policy during practices and or games. - 4.0.6 Games will be played in accordance with Hockey Canada, BC Hockey, NCDMHA, OMAHA and OMHMHA rules and regulations. - 4.0.7 Formation of team rosters will be as per BC Hockey policy. - 4.0.8 Only 20 dressed players in any age group are permitted on a game sheet and on the bench in any exhibition, tournament, or league game. - 4.0.9 Each team will be assigned two sets of jerseys one home and one away. - 4.0.10 Game Sheets for NCDMHA and OMAHA administered leagues will be processed as per NCDMHA and OMAHA policy, electronically or on paper. - 4.0.11 All overaged players must be indicated as "OA" on the game sheet after the name of each overaged player and be brought to the attention of the Officials and opposing team management prior to each game. - 4.0.12 A BC Hockey Goaltender Relief application is required for any league, exhibition and tournament games where a replacement goalie is needed. - 4.0.13 A BC Hockey Player Relief application is required when a team has insufficient players to attend a tournament.
+This application is to be submitted using the BC Hockey Application for Recreational Player Replacement/Relief found on their website.
+Please allow 7 days processing time.
+These applications must be signed by the Association President.
+Recreational player relief is permitted for league, exhibition or playoff games where the team finds itself below 12 skaters or no goaltender.
+The OMHMHA Player Relief form must be completed for each occurrence and submitted to the president a minimum of 72 hours prior to the scheduled game(s).
+Players being applied for under this policy are permitted to practice with the submitting team the week prior to scheduled games. - 4.0.13 Teams playing in NCDMHA or OMAHA League games do not require Travel Approvals.
 Should teams wish to play outside their league in exhibition or tournament play, they must seek written approval from the OMHMHA President and NCDMHA President prior to travel by way of Inter-district/USA Travel Permission forms. - 4.0.14 Each team (U11-U18), prior to NCDMHA and/or OMAHA scheduling meetings in September of the current season, must provide the OMHMHA Ice Scheduler with blackout dates for the coming season for any tournaments, etc. The Ice Scheduler will make every effort to fulfill these requests, but they are not guaranteed.